 Conda processes over 2.0Mt of mined phosphate ore annually.
 The phosphate ore is conventionally open pit mined by a third party operator on a cost-plus basis and transported by truck and rail to the production facilities.
-Conda's existing mines are Rasmussen Valley ("RV") and Lanes Creek ("LC"), which are located within 15 miles of Conda's production facilities.
-During 2021, Conda sourced ore from RV, which is expected to continue to supply ore to Conda through mid-2026.
-LC mine reached its end of mine life in July 2020.
+Conda's existing producing mine is Rasmussen Valley ("RV"), which is located within 15 miles of Conda's production facilities.
+During 2022, Conda sourced ore from RV, which is expected to continue to supply ore to Conda through mid-2026.

 The Company is actively working on extending Conda's current mine life through the safe and responsible development of H1/NDR, which is located within 15 miles of Conda's production facilities.
-H1/NDR's property encompasses an area of more than 1,000 acres and consists of two federal and one state phosphate leases that are being permitted as a single mine.
+H1/NDR's property encompasses an area of more than 1,000 acres and consists of two federal leases and one state phosphate lease that are being permitted as a single mine.
 H1/NDR is located near the center of the western phosphate field, which comprises one of the most extensive phosphorite formations in the US.
 Permitting and development work for H1/NDR is ongoing, with commercial production expected to begin in 2025.

-Conda's Mineral Reserves and Mineral Resources highlights1 are as follows:
+Conda's mineral reserves and mineral resources highlights are as follows:

-Dry Tonnes (Mt) Grade (%) P 2 O 5 (Mt)

-13.1 26.6 3.5

-16.2 26.7 4.3

-0.2 25.7 0.0

-Dry Tonnes (Mt) Grade (%) P 2 O 5 (Mt)

-34.0 24.9 8.5

-0.5 24.7 0.1

-Dry Tonnes (Mt) Grade (%) P 2 O 5 (Mt)

-13.1 26.6 3.5

-50.3 25.5 12.8

-0.7 25.0 0.2

-13.1 16.2 0.2 Dry Tonnes (Mt) 34.0 0.5 Dry Tonnes (Mt) 13.1 50.3 13.1 26.6 16.2 26.7 0.2 25.7 Dry Tonnes (Mt) Grade (%) 34.0 24.9 0.5 24.7 Dry Tonnes (Mt) Grade (%) 13.1 26.6 50.3 25.5

-i.
-Conda's Measured and Indicated Resources (including Mineral Reserves) include 1.3Mt of stockpile ore.
+Conda - RV/LC Dry Tonnes (Mt) Grade (%) P 2 O 5 (Mt) Mineral reserves 13.1 26.6 3.5 Measured and indicated mineral resources (including mineral reserves) i 16.2 26.7 4.3 Inferred mineral resources 0.2 25.7 0.0 Conda - H1/NDR Dry Tonnes (Mt) Grade (%) P_2O_5 (Mt) Measured and indicated mineral resources 34.0 24.9 8.5 Inferred mineral resources 0.5 24.7 0.1 Conda - Total Dry Tonnes (Mt) Grade (%) P 2 O 5 (Mt) Mineral reserves 13.1 26.6 3.5 Measured and indicated mineral resources (including mineral reserves) i 50.3 25.5 12.8 i.
+Conda's measured and indicated resources (including mineral reserves) include 1.3Mt of stockpile ore.

-As at December 31, 2021, Conda had mined approximately 5.6Mt of ore since the Conda Technical Report was prepared on July 1, 2019.
+As at December 31, 2022, Conda had mined approximately 7.8Mt of ore since the Conda Technical Report was prepared on July 1, 2019.
+The Conda Technical Report is filed under the Company's profile on SEDAR and on the Company's website.

-As at December 31, 2021, Conda had 275 employees and 237 contractors (mostly related to mine operations).
+As at December 31, 2022, Conda had 278 employees and 240 contractors (mostly related to mine operations).